stephquinn/final-project-stephquinn/README.md

 In the end, writing my blog post tonight was a gamechanger in forcing me to write out how different elements of my app fit together.
 I think if I had been more diligent about explaining to myself my understanding of how the app worked throughout this process, I might have felt less lost.
 On the other hand, I feel proud of what I've accomplished, even though there's a lot more that I could do.

-If I were to really "publish" this app, I would probably write a
+If I were to really "publish" this app, I would probably write a scraper and a yaml file so my app could update with new WSA data and to automate the app's workflow.
+Right now, I'm using old data that isn't updating, which is a weakness.